-- 56. The Committee notes the enactment of the Law for Integral and Equal Development for the Disabled, of October 2005 and welcomes the work of CONAMED (National Council for the Care of Disabled Children), but it expresses concern that this body enjoys limited support.
-Furthermore, the Committee is concerned about the general situation of children with disabilities in the country, especially that very limited infrastructure exists for their care, and that a very high percentage of children with disabilities do not attend primary school and do not complete any level of education. - 57.
-The Committee recommends that the State party, taking into account the Committee's General Comment n° 9 on the Rights of Children with Disabilities and the Standard Rules on the Equalization of Opportunities for Persons with Disabilities (General Assembly resolution 48/96):
+56. The Committee notes the enactment in October 2005 of the Law for Integral and Equal Development for the Disabled, and welcomes the work of CONAMED (National Council for the

+Care of Disabled Children).
+But it expresses concern that this body enjoys limited support.
+The Committee is also concerned at the general situation of children with disabilities, and especially concerned that very limited infrastructure exists for their care, and that a very high percentage of children with disabilities do not attend primary school and do not complete any level of education.

-- a) pursue efforts to ensure that children with disabilities may exercise their right to education to the maximum extent possible and facilitate inclusion in the mainstream education system; - b) undertake greater efforts to make available the necessary professional (i.e. disability specialists) and financial resources, especially at the local level, and to promote and expand community-based rehabilitation and social reintegration programmes, including parent support groups; - c) provide CONAMED with adequate human and financial support necessary to adequately perform its important functions; - d) adequately disseminate and implement the Law for Integral and Equal Development for the Disabled; - e) provide appropriate infrastructure for the care of children with disabilities; - f) strengthen public awareness campaigns to change negative public attitudes; - g) sign and ratify the Convention on the Rights of Persons with Disabilities and its Optional Protocol once open for ratification.
+- 57. The Committee recommends that the State party, taking into account the Committee's general comment No. 9 on the Rights of Children with Disabilities and the Standard Rules on the Equalization of Opportunities for Persons with Disabilities (General Assembly resolution 48/96): - (a) Pursue efforts to ensure that children with disabilities may exercise their right to education to the maximum extent possible, and facilitate their inclusion in the mainstream education system; - (b) Undertake greater efforts to make available the necessary professional (i.e. disability specialists) and financial resources, especially at the local level, and promote and expand community-based rehabilitation and social reintegration programmes, including parent support groups; - (c) Provide CONAMED with adequate human and financial support necessary to perform its important functions adequately; - (d) Adequately disseminate and implement the Law for Integral and Equal Development for the Disabled; - (e) Provide appropriate infrastructure for the care of children with disabilities; - (f) Strengthen public-awareness campaigns to change negative public attitudes; - (g) Sign and ratify the Convention on the Rights of Persons with Disabilities and its Optional Protocol once open for ratification.